graphql/graphql-spec/spec/Section 7 -- Response.md

 range is at the index of this integer, and the length of the range is the length of the data.

-When the `path` field is present on a Defer response, it indicates that the `data` field represents the result of the fragment containing the corresponding `@defer` directive.
+When the `path` field is present on a Defer payload, it indicates that the `data` field represents the result of the fragment containing the corresponding `@defer` directive.
 The path segments must point to the location of the result of the field containing the associated `@defer` directive.